vortexmakes/rkh-examples/blinky.cmake/README.md

 # Blinky application with RKH framework built by CMake

 ## Overview
-The Blinky application is a very simple but self-explanatory example to explain how to represent a "flat" state machine, how to use time events, and how to analyze a state machine behaviour by means of the RKH's trace facility.
-This application could be thought as the _hello world_ program of a traditional programming language.
+Blinky application is a simple but self-explanatory example to understand how to represent a "flat" state machine, how to use time events, and how to analyze a state machine behaviour by means of the RKH framework.
+Moreover, since this example is built by CMake, it could be used as a starting point for building applications based on RKH framework using CMake.
+The Blinky application could be thought as the _hello world_ program of a traditional programming language.

 The behavior of Blinky is defined by the following state diagram.